 Is this "Pentecostalism" any different than mainstream evangelicalism?

-Yet and still the main biblical point here is how can any Christisn just overlook the profound and clear link spelled out at Acts2,38-39 between obedient adult water baptism and the promise of Holy Ghost baptism for all?
+Yet and still the main biblical point here is how can any Christian just overlook the profound and clear link spelled out at Acts2,38-39 between obedient adult water baptism and the promise of Holy Ghost baptism for all?

 Instead, we at Zion Pentecost Mission are joyful to offer in good faith our bible based salvation doctrine.
-And by so doing we endeavor to re-capture some bit of the great enthusiasm and fervor of the early Christians who were rightly swept up into the one miraculous and compressed event and swoop of Christian salvation- before it became broken down into pick and choose a la carte bits and pieces of our later disparate church business practices and ever reduced salvational preaching nuggets.
+And by so doing we endeavor to re-capture some bit of the great enthusiasm and fervor of the early Christians who were rightly swept up into the one miraculous and compressed event and swoop of Christian salvation- before it became broken down into pick and choose a la carte bits and pieces of our later disparate church business practices, and ever reduced topical preaching nuggets.

 I have been praying and seeking the Lord's guidance so as to give a good answer of our salvation doctrine, that it would be both biblically sound and do justice to the whole New Testament gospel.
 The Lord is further inspiring me that it might also need a good and healthy bit of God's revealed Holy Spirit based wisdom.
 I also pray that it lines up with the comprehensive, compelling and descriptive nature of our saving New Testament scriptures which always both teach us more about salvation doctrine and salvation itself, and answer our questions too.

 As to such wisdom, the Lord led me to see the parallel between Hosea's prediction of certain judgement on the Northern Kingdom by Assyria and the certain judgement that the church (where judgement begins) will face.
 I was helped here by Bible scholar John Tullock in his textbook The Old Testament Story (6th Ed.
 204).
-He lists about ten to fifteen reasons for the coming judgement on the Northern Kingdom, yet Tullock duly notes the prophet closes his prophecy with a gentle, hopeful and even joyful challenge to the wisdom of knowing and accepting that the covenatal ways and words of the Lord are always right.
+He lists about ten to fifteen reasons for the coming judgement on the Northern Kingdom, yet Tullock duly notes the prophet closes his prophecy with a gentle, hopeful and even joyful challenge to the wisdom of knowing and accepting that the covenantal ways and words of the Lord are always right.

 Oh my and O glory there is joy in accepting that the ways of the Lord are always right: